 “There is no argument to support deliberate fraud,” the Litigation Center brief said, supporting a narrow reading of the IFPA.
 “But there is a [difference] between deliberate fraud and mistake.
 An appropriate standard and definition of ‘knowing’ prevents that [difference] from becoming a slippery slope that punishes health care practitioners who reasonably believe that they are in conformance with their professional ethical obligations and with state law.”

-- Read about how physicians are planning to tackle liability reform challenges in 2016
+- How physicians are planning to tackle liability reform challenges in 2016

-- Find out how a case in Oregon could increase liability exposure and redefine injury
+- How a case in Oregon could increase liability exposure and redefine injury

-- Learn how one of the nation’s leading medical liability reform laws could be undercut in a state supreme court
+- How one of the nation’s leading medical liability reform laws could be undercut in a state supreme court

 - Understand the implications of a case that is set to decide on censorship in the exam room